-Back to the Future — On that day (September 29, 1988), the launch of space shuttle Discovery marked America’s anxiously awaited return to space.
-This was NASA’s first manned mission since the Challenger had exploded after lifting off two years earlier.
+Back to the Future — On that day, September 29, 1988, the launch of the space shuttle Discovery was to be America’s long awaited return to space — NASA’s first manned mission since the Challenger exploded two years before.

 Enjoy The Ride — After turning east, off US1 and onto Coquina Road, then north on Rockledge Drive (The River Road), you’re prepared to begin one of Florida’s most “scenic” rides, winding alongside the Indian River, five palm and oak-lined miles that comes to a rusty, corrugated metal building, (barely) standing on stilts in the shallow water off the river’s sandy bank.

 The deteriorating structure is what’s left of Hub’s Inn, once a restaurant/nightclub, that between 1920 and 1970, was one of the most popular spots on all of Florida’s 600-mile East Coast.

 A favorite of Al Capone, who would sail his motor yacht up the Intracoastal Waterway from his home in Miami Beach.

 Since it’s closing, Old Hub’s Inn has also been a favorite spottowatch the rockets fly.
 To see them rise into, and streak across the clear-blue sky, riding fountains of flame, into the distance, over the horizon, and disappearing as they continue on their way into outer space.

 Before the launch, looking across the Indian River, toward Merritt Island and Mosquito Lagoon, NASA’s Vertical/Vehicle Assembly Building (VAB), is seen standing solid and tall, next to the legendary (launch) PADS 39 A/B.

 Tethered to the steel gantry is a rocket and its crew, anxiously waiting for the countdown, explosive ignition, and exciting lift off.